kiwix/seeder/README.md

 ![PyPI - Python Version](https://img.shields.io/badge/python-3.12+-blue)
 [![Docker](https://ghcr-badge.egpl.dev/kiwix/bittorrent-seeder/latest_tag?label=docker)](https://ghcr.io/kiwix/bittorrent-seeder/)

-It  consists of a script that runs periodically and which consists mostly of:
+It's composed of a script that runs periodically and which consists mostly in:

 - Downloading the Kiwix OPDS Catalog
 - Matching its entries with your defined filters
 - Communicates with your qBittorrent instance (via HTTP)
-  - Removes out-of-date (dropped from Catalog) ZIMs from qBittorrent
+  - Removes unwanted (not matching or out of Catalog) ZIMs from qBittorrent and filesystem
   - Adds new matching ZIM to qBittorrent

+It's goal is thus to command the qBittorrent instance to download new torrents (any new ZIM in the Catalog matching the filters) and remove old ones (previously added torrents that dont match current filters or are not in Catalog anymore)

 **Key features:**

 - Very easy to use
-- Very flexible filters so you can precisely select what to seed
+- Very flexible filters so you can precisely select what to download and seed
-- Compatible with your existing qBittorrent (doesnt mess with your stuff)
+- Compatible with your existing qBittorrent (doesn't mess with your stuff)

 ## Usage

 > [!CAUTION]
 > The parameters/config passed to `kiwix-seeder` is an indication of the new requested state.
-> Say you were using it and are seeding 20 torrents, if you relaunch it with filters that match only a single ZIM, **it won't add this ZIM to your list**, it will remove all thoe others (see `--keep` below) and add that one.
+> Say you were using it and are seeding 20 torrents, if you relaunch it with filters that match only a single ZIM, **it won't add this ZIM to your list**, it will **remove all the others** (see `--keep` below) and then add it (it replaces everything based on the passed filters).
 >
 > Use `--dry-run` option to work on your filters

 ### Standalone version